KimKyongWoo/api/API/index.md

 }
 ```

-# Floor List In Building
+# Get Floors in Building
 ---

 A function that prints only the basic information of all floors belonging to a specific building.